Brahman: The Doughnut That Eats Itself

 And if all beings learned to do this, if all egos understood their essential power and immortality, no one would need to feed on anyone else.
 We all would exist in our own self-empowerment.
 The basic premise on which this universe is founded would dissolve, and that premise is the need to take life from others in order to live.
 The universe would start to operate on a different principle, the principle of its essential unlimited potential.

-In this model, the universe is a black hole on one of its sides, a white hole at the other.
-The white hole is constantly spitting out new creations, that live, thrive, then decline as they move to the other side of the torus, where they are absorbed by the black hole on the reverse.
-As they move through the center of the doughnut, each creature is destroyed then recycled, emerging from the white hole as new forms.
-Individual bodies have been consumed, new bodies have been created.
+In this model, the universe is a black hole on one of the sides of the torus, a white hole at the other side.
+The white hole is constantly spitting out new creations – new worlds – that live, thrive, then decline as they move around the outside to the reverse side of the torus, where they are absorbed by the black hole there.
+(Astronomy now actually postulates that there is a black hole in the center of the universe, toward which all galaxies are constantly moving.)
+As they move through the center of the doughnut, worlds are destroyed then recycled, emerging on the other side of the torus – through the white hole – as new forms.
+Individual forms have been consumed; new forms have been created.
 And so the cycle of creation and destruction continues.

-The torus also appears to be the shape of Brahman, the Indian name for the entity or consciousness that is the universe.
+The torus also appears to be the shape of Brahman, the Vedic/ East Indian name for the entity or consciousness that is or upholds the universe.
+Brahman is another name, in India, for the cosmic Self.
+It is that consciousness which those pursuing the traditional concept of “enlightenment” are striving to attain.
 Brahman functions in a self-destructive feedback loop.
-“Curving back on myself, I create again and again,” says the Bhagavad-Gita, speaking for the consciousness of the universe.
+“Curving back onto myself, I create again and again,” says Krishna in the Bhagavad-Gita, speaking for the consciousness of the universe.
 Energy in, energy out.
-Forms created, forms dissolved.
+Galaxies dissolved, galaxies created.
 An endless cycle of creation and destruction.
-The universe is like a dog endlessly chasing its tail.
+The universe is like a dog forever chasing its tail.

-The ancient mystery schools depicted the reality of the universe another way, through the symbol of a snake swallowing its tail.
-(Picture a dot on the torus, and the path it takes as it moves from the top down the side, across the bottom, up the other side and back to its position on the top.
+The ancient mystery schools depicted the reality of the universe another way: through the symbol of a snake swallowing its tail.
+(Picture a dot on the torus, and the path it takes as it moves from the top inner side down the outer side, across the bottom, up the inner side and back to its position on the top.
 It makes a perfect circle, which is the shape of a snake swallowing its tail.)
 The symbol is one of self-destruction, because a snake that devours itself will die.
 The universe will also someday die, because it cannot go on eating itself endlessly.
 In time its energy will wear out, from the endless recycling project.
-It will self-implode.
+The universe will implode.

-Brahman knows this, and it is terrified.
+Brahman (the consciousness whose outer form is our universe) knows this, and it is terrified.
 That’s why all its children are terrified.
 All beings are afraid of death, and are subject to death.
 Because the great entity we are part of, the universe, is subject to death.
 Like Brahman, the great torus, we little toruses must eat to continue our existence.
 Or so we think.
 But in fact, we are no more in need of consuming others to continue existing than a dog needs to chase its tail in order to stay alive.
 It’s a thought we had that became a belief.
 It’s a thought Brahman had, that became a belief.
-And what we think, we manifest.
+And what we think, we manifest as reality.

 The universe is self-destructive because it thinks that way.
 Brahman eats its children because it thinks it has to, to survive.
 Brahman is an insane parent, pursuing a course that is madness, knowing no other.
 But healing is only a thought away.
 Brahman only needs to conceive of another possibility, and it can change its pattern of existence.

 In fact, Brahman, like us, is an individualized expression of the unified field: pure and infinite intelligent energy.
 If Brahman could but remember its nature as infinite, it would stop trying to eat itself.
-It eats itself in an effort to consume energy.
+It eats itself in an effort to consume energy, because it thinks it will run out.
 But its very nature is thought-energy-will, and the energy it expresses from is infinite.
-By remembering that, Brahman need no longer consume itself to stay alive.
+By remembering that, Brahman would no longer need to consume itself to stay alive.
 It can simply shine in its own self-effulgence.
 It can bask in its own infinity of energy, and dance an endless dance in the forms of its immortal children.
 The insanity can end, when the insane thinking ends.

-We are children of Brahman, and we also ARE Brahman, as a leaf is an individual but is also the plant it grows as.
+We are children of Brahman, and we also ARE Brahman, as a leaf is an individual but is also the plant it is part of, as a cell is an individual, but also the body it is part of.
 If the leaves change their minds, the plant changes its mind.
-If we, as children of the universe, wake up to our essential nature as unlimited and undying, then Brahman must wake up to the same.
-If we stop needing to consume and stop agreeing to be consumed, consumption stops, not only for us, but for that of which we are a part.
+If we, as children of the universe, wake up to our essential nature as unlimited and undying, then Brahman, our parent, must wake up to the same.
+If we stop needing to consume and stop agreeing to be consumed, consumption stops – not only for us, but for that which we are a part of.
 The universe starts to change its mind with every one of us that changes our mind.

 When enough people wake up to our limitless nature, Brahman will wake up, and the torus that is the universe will morph into a new shape.
 The insanity will end, and the dog will stop chasing its tail.
 The need for anyone to devour anyone else will cease, and the lion will lie down with the lamb.
 It all starts with remembering what we really are, then using our wills to ordain change from that infinite, powerful place.